DFE-Digital/register-early-career-teachers-public/documentation/communication-emails-to-schools/new-sit.md

 ## Why

-Email to induction tutor to:
+Email to the new induction tutor to:

 - let them know they are the induction tutor
 - let them know what it means for them